star9926/articles/Multiomics-ref/code-resource.md

 Yang Y, Dong L, Li Y, Huang Y, Zeng X. Summary data-based Mendelian randomization and single-cell RNA sequencing analyses identify immune associations with low-level LGALS9 in sepsis.
 J Cell Mol Med.
 2024;28(14):e18559. doi:10.1111/jcmm.18559
 >- The analysis code to produce the major results presented in the paper can be accessed from https://github.com/yangyongsan‐bio/Sepsis‐SMR‐scRNA.

+Boribong BP, LaSalle TJ, Bartsch YC, et al. Neutrophil profiles of pediatric COVID-19 and multisystem inflammatory syndrome in children.
+Cell Rep Med.
+2022;3(12):100848. doi:10.1016/j.xcrm.2022.100848
+>- All code required to run the analyses in this manuscript is deposited in Zenodo Data: https://doi.org/10.5281/zenodo.7277479 based on the associated Github repository (https://github.com/lasalletj/Pediatric_COVID_MISC_Neutrophils).
+>- Due to IRB consent limitations, raw sequencing data is not publicly available.
+However, the read count matrix and TPM matrix used in this study will be publicly available in GEO (Gene Expression Omnibus) under accession number GSE217370 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE217370) and Table S5.
+Additional Supplemental Items are available from Zenodo Data: https://doi.org/10.5281/zenodo.7277479.